What I’ve learned about resolutions and habits

 - Go to the gym three times a week or 12 times a month and take a spinning class on Fridays to improve my physical fitness levels (and look good in my wedding dress)

 I have chosen this theme for a few reasons.
-The first, and most obvious reason, is that I will be planning a wedding for the next eight months.
+The first and the most obvious reason is that I will be planning a wedding for the next eight months.
 Planning a wedding, although thrilling and indescribable, is very stressful.
 It is key that I continue to see my psychologist so I am able to learn more tools and continue to work towards managing my anxiety during this fun yet intensified time.

 With the combination of improving my mental health and loving myself on the inside as well as the outside, I hope to achieve my overarching goals and my overall theme of Health in 2016.

 In her book, Better Than Before, Gretchen Rubin says: “The key to habits is decision making, or the lack of decision making” and “habits eliminate the need for self-control.”
 When we change our habits, we change our lives.
 The first step to changing our habits is getting to know our tendencies, and then afterward we can monitor our habits and how well we do at reaching our goals.